1 | Balkan whipsnake |

 A 2006 study analysed snakebites in Greece specifically, testing 147 nose-horned viper bites from 1995 to 2005.
 None were fatal, and swelling was a near universal symptom, at 98.64% of patients.
 A pounding heartbeat affected 32.65%, fainting or dizziness 29.93%, fever 23.13%, nausea 16.33% and vomiting 12.93%.

+Vipera ammodytes averages at 65cm, though the longest ever reached 110cm (found in Carinthia, Austria).
 They’re normally grey, with males being particularly stony, and females sometimes being brown.
 A rounded zigzag down their spine is a classic ID sign.
 Nose-horned vipers are also found in the wilderness surrounding Mount Olympus, and are considered common, not rare.
 In the Cyclades, they’re found on 15 islands overall, and these island dwellers are smaller than their mainland Greek counterparts.
 Luckily, nose-horned vipers only attack if harassed and provoked.
 This species eats 61-86% mammals, the remainder consisting of lizards, occasional birds, and even venomous centipedes.
 In Greece, they’ve been observed eating Megarian banded centipedes and snake-eyed lizards.

 3 | Leopard snake |

 A non-venomous constrictor which avoids dense forests, and prefers olive groves, fields, and intermingled plains of bushes and rocks.
-Leopard snakes reach a maximum of 90cm, and cover the whole of mainland Greece, including the outskirts of Athens.
+Leopard snakes reach a maximum of 120cm, and cover the whole of mainland Greece, including the outskirts of Athens.
 Leopard snakes love old stone ruins, and in rural Greece, there’s plenty to choose from.

 This species has memorable copper blotches contrasting against a grey or olive undertone.
 Their head has a V-shaped marking which leads to confusion with vipers, but their pupils are round rather than viciously vertical.
 Leopard snakes also have vivid black stripes connected to their eyes.